mr-bt/manager.README/README.md

 ### Innovation

 Innovation comes from everyone, everywhere and at any time.
 When possible and on your team's remit, apply "small, fast and measurable" iterations and get on with it.
 Share the findings when you're ready.
-Innovation requires discussion when it requires work that impacts the company immediate objectives and/or other teams.
+Innovation requires discussion when it requires work that impacts the company's immediate objectives and/or other teams.
 Please write it down so that we can have an asynchronous conversation.

 ### Decision-making

 I empower you to make decisions independently.
-Involve me when needing guidance or a sounding board.
+Involve me when I need guidance or a sounding board.

 #### Directly-Responsible Individual (DRI)